mrconter1/existence-bingo/README.md

 ---

 *Note: This project is meant as dark humor and is not intended to make light of serious life challenges.
-It's a reflection on the shared human experience of facing difficulties throughout life.*
+It's a reflection on the shared human experience of facing difficulties throughout life.
+And also as a slight critique to pro-natalism.*